-I am an Assistant Professor (aka Senior Lecturer) in Curriculum Inquiry and Rural Education at the University of Canberra, Australia.
+I am an Associate Professor in Curriculum Inquiry and Rural Education at the University of Canberra, Australia, where I lead the Rural Education and Communities research group.
 On this page you will find some overview of my professional work.
 For a more detailed CV please email me.

 - 2016: Doctor of Philosophy, Charles Sturt University, Australia.